 "I am passionate about encouraging reporting of all crimes, which can have a dramatic effect on disabled people in our communities.
 As one of the Disability advocates I have been keen to work with community groups to take on board their views on the barriers to communications to ensure that we improve in this area.
 The Hidden in Plain Sight Report makes for uncomfortable reading, harassment shouldn't be a part of everyday life for disabled people, and we must take steps to reverse the culture of disbelief and ensure that the abuse is tackled, with victims given the necessary support and confidence to report issues to us.
 I am keen to build on the work that has already been started in the force, and ensure that we progress in delivering the best possible service."

-Superintendent Justin Burtenshaw, Equality Champion for Disability and Mental Health Equality work in Sussex Police.
-He works alongside Equality Advocate for Mental Health Diane Lewis and Staff network co-chairs for Disability and Carers Superintendent Simon Nelson & Jen Holloway.
+Chief Superintendent Justin Burtenshaw, Equality Champion for Disability and Mental Health Equality work in Sussex Police.
+He works alongside Equality Advocate for Mental Health Chief Inspector Diane Lewis; Staff network chair for Disability and Carers Jen Holloway; and Joy Chant and Ian Clarke who co-chair the joint Surrey Police and Sussex Police Neurodiversity Working Group.

-To provide a policing service that is accessible for people with disabilities and those experiencing mental ill health
+To provide a policing service that is accessible for people with disabilities, neurodivergence and those experiencing mental ill health.

-To understand the policing related issues which most affect people with disabilities and mental ill health
+To understand the policing related issues which most affect people with disabilities, neurodivergence and mental ill health.

-To recognise where disability and mental ill health is a common factor amongst victims of specific crime types and provide an appropriate level of support and preventative action
+To recognise where disability, neurodivergence and mental ill health are common factor amongst victims of specific crime types and provide an appropriate level of support and preventative action.

-To create an organisational culture that supports people with disabilities, mental ill health and those which have caring responsibilities in the workplace
+To create an organisational culture that supports people with disabilities, neurodivergence and mental ill health and those which have caring responsibilities in the workplace.

 Our work in this area